datanalyst/Smarthphone_Activity/README.md

 Download the "run_analysis.R" file in your working directory, run it with R/R Studio and execute it without any parameters.

-The result of the execution is the tidy_data.txt file that stores the data (mean and standard deviation of each measurement per activity&subject) for later analysis.
+The result of the execution is the tidy_data.txt file that stores the data (mean and standard deviation of each measurement per activity and subject) for later analysis.